MatthiasCr/Computer-Vision-Assignment-2/README.md

     !pip install -r requirements.txt
 ```

 This clones the repo and sets it as working directory.
-Now local imports from the `src` module and all relative paths used insidee the notebooks will work.
+Now local imports from the `src` module and all relative paths used inside the notebooks will work.
 It also installs all necessary python packages.

 **W&B Setup** (only for notebooks 2-4)